splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/about-aws-tutorial.rst

     tutorial-aws-start
     tutorial-aws-use

-Deploy the Splunk Distribution of OpenTelemetry Collector with AWS integrations and start monitoring your AWS platform using Splunk Observability Cloud.
+Install the AWS integration and connect your AWS services with Splunk Observability Cloud.

 .. raw:: html